 - Non-trading/Other fees: Any form of fee for trading on this platform not covered above.
 For example, a brokerage might charge you for making deposits into your brokerage account, taking money out of it or moving securities among platforms.

 This is an area in which Robinhood has an unquestioned advantage.
 Robinhood has almost no fees of any kind.
 This includes no commission, trading fees or inactivity fees.
-It’s free to put your money in and take it out and to move assets around within your account.
+It’s free to put your money into and take it out and to move assets around within your account.
 There are no fees or commissions on each trade.
 Nor does Robinhood charge inactivity fees or other transaction fees for the most common activities such as depositing or withdrawing money.
 The only fees you will pay are if you choose to trade on the margin, meaning with borrowed money, and that carries an 11.5% margin interest rate.
 The main fee that Robinhood charges is $5 per month to subscribe to Robinhood Gold, which allows margin trading at a reduced 7.5% interest rate and – as of April 2023 – 4.4% APY on idle cash.

 Acorns, on the other hand, charges a monthly fee to use its service.
 For $1 per month you can sign up for Acorns Lite, which offers the platform’s basic investment services.
-At $3 per month you will receive Acorns Personal, which gives you a checking account and tax-advantaged retirement accounts.
-Finally, at $5 per month you can enroll in Acorns Family, which adds investment accounts for dependents.
+At $3 per month you can enroll in Acorns Personal, which gives you a checking account, checking and tax-advantaged retirement accounts.
+At $5 per month you can enroll in Acorns Personal Plus, which adds investment accounts for dependents and educational resources.
 (For any account that has more than $1 million in it, these fees increase to $100 per month.)

 While a niche part of its service, Acorns also charges a very high fee to transfer securities out of its platform at $50 per asset.

 Acorns vs. Robinhood: Services and Features